 Traditional infrastructure becomes hyper-virtualized and containerized.
 Disruptive forces, shaping and molding innovation as water in a vase, create ‘invisible infostructure’ platforms that are fully software-driven; fully secure, automated and orchestrated by software code.
 Any hardware configuration, storage provisioning and network configuration is managed through software.
 No longer are we exposed to complexity, as abstraction and automation allow for a simpler way of consuming infostructure capabilities, regardless of where it resides.

 Observing our Infostructure for a moment longer, we find that design, deployment and automation of platforms are simplified, facilitating a democratization of infrastructure delivery to consuming development teams.
 A ‘new norm’ emerges from the waters, featuring jointly orchestrated service components, edge devices, objects and APIs, each with logging and monitoring requirements, all unlocked with innovative AI-driven operations.

 Peek inside your new Invisible Infostructure and you’re bound to find a well-tuned world of containers, virtual machines, cybersecurity bots, storage, networks and cloud services being orchestrated and automated along a secure and continuous pipeline of changes.
 Changes demanded by consumers and platform specialists alike.
 It delivers the speed, availability and reliability needed by today’s technology businesses in a responsible, secure and environmentally friendly way.

-And as we are entering the era of server-less solutions that do not require any infrastructure at all, the “invisible” part of the equation sure gets a whole new meaning.
+And as we enter the era of ‘serverless’ solutions that do not appear to require any infrastructure at all, the invisibility cloak is complete.